JANE A. DORN

 – left the road and drove miles across the desert because it was a rental car and it felt like we were in a movie.

 – changed my major from architecture to graphic design because it dawned on me that as an architect I might make a mistake that could kill people.
 At 19/20ish, I was very impressionable and figured the worst I could do as a graphic designer would be to offend people.
 That was 35 years ago, and is still one of the best decisions ever.

 – found Jesus when I was 9 and standing on the pole across the top of a swing set when lightning struck a tree in our yard.

 – owned a design studio for many handfuls of years and had the most talented, fun, and kind business partner on the planet.

 – jumped out of a plane and never once felt like I was falling.

 – never dreamed I would teach graphic design.
 Now that I do, my students teach me so much every. single. day.

-– relish each day that I am lucky enough to spend in the classroom working with the Graphic Design students at Anderson University (SC).
+– relish each day that I am lucky enough to spend in the classroom working with the Graphic Design students at the South Carolina School of the Arts / Anderson University (SC).
 They have no idea how much they inspire me.

 – continue to somehow live my life in reverse, and after a long and fun professional career now find myself having recently completed a graduate degree in Graphic Design at Savannah College of Art and Design.